t3l3machus/BabelStrike/README.md

 | {f}_{lastname}           | {fi}_{lastname} | {lastname}_{fi}  | {la}_{f} |                |
 | {f}-{lastname}           | {fi}-{lastname} | {lastname}-{fi}  | {la}-{f} |                |
 | {f} {lastname}           | {fi} {lastname} | {lastname} {fi}  | {la} {f} |                |

-**The rules can be automatically aplied to the reversed version of the full name as well by using [-r].**

 ### When name includes Middle